wdsmith-lab/ASAP/_etc/Notes & Consideration.md

+**A few prompt modules are missing the anchoring "You are archivist ..." bit

 **Consider adding a Prompt_Module_Replace function.** this could be as simple as internally executing the delete followed by the create prompts, but consider the following: